devshorts/htf-viewer/README.md

 Running
 =======

-And load up the app with `node app.js`.
+Load up the app with `node app.js`.
 After that, test-viewer will listen for HTF log file changes in the `dist/test/*.log` folder and re-parse any haskell test output files after they are detected to have been changed.
 Failed parsings are ignored.